 By Erica M. Dingman

-Erica Dingman is a senior research fellow at World Policy Institute and directs the Arctic in Context initiative.
+Erica M. Dingman is a senior fellow at the World Policy Institute and director of Arctic in Context.

 This article first appeared on the World Policy Institute website.